Sam-Saarinen/Sam-Saarinen.github.io/expertise/index.md

 * LAK 2020: ["Applying Prerequisite Structure Inference to Adaptive Testing"](/artifacts/papers/LAK_2020.pdf), a conference paper about inferring prerequisite relationships between assessment items and leveraging those relationships for efficient adaptive testing.
 * SIGCSE 2019: ["Harnessing the Wisdom of the Classes: Classsourcing and Machine Learning for Assessment Instrument Generation"](/artifacts/papers/SIGCSE_2019.pdf), a conference paper about combining bandit processes, information theory, and crowdsourcing in order to quickly generate statistically validated assessments.
 * ArXiv 2018: ["Personalized Education at Scale"](https://arxiv.org/pdf/1809.10025.pdf), a brief survey paper summarizing some obstacles and opportunities for Reinforcement Learning to dramatically improve educational outcomes.

-## Video Course
-I created the video course "Hands-On Artificial Intelligence for Small Businesses", published through Packt.
-This course covers several main types of machine learning, and each section discusses a common business problem that can be solved using a technique from the course, including everything from understanding your customers better to making automated recommendations that improve over time.
-This course also introduces artificial neural networks, t-SNE embeddings, and Thompson sampling for multi-armed bandit processes.

 ## Other Experience
 * Interviewed by CEST (Centro de Estudos Sociedade e Tecnologia) about [The Future of AI in Education](https://www.youtube.com/watch?v=Fg0eu_SNlCU) in 2022.